ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Overview

-The Fallback System SDK script provides a fallback collection of methods that return null or default Headset values.
+The Fallback Headset SDK script provides a fallback collection of methods that return null or default headset values.

 This is the fallback class that will just return default values.